What You need To Know About MSG

 Glutamates make up proteins and when released from proteins, the glutamates are called free glutamates.
 Free glutamates make food very tasty.
-Free glutamates exist naturally in foods such as in tomatoes, mushrooms and soy sauce or they can be added to give the foods (such as MSG) to boost flavour.
+Free glutamates exist naturally in foods such as tomatoes, mushrooms and soy sauce or they can be added to foods (such as MSG) to boost flavour.

 For many years, the Japanese used a delicious broth called Dashi, made from boiled seaweed (kombu) and dried bonito fish (katsuobushi).
 A Japanese scientist in 1908 discovered that MSG was responsible for this delicious flavour and called this taste umami, from the Japanese word umami which means delicious.